The Agony and Ecstasy of an Oboe Reed Maker

 Meeting all of these conditions, for every reed you attempt, is impossible.
-One of the tropes I heard time and again was that aspiring oboists need to make a laundry basket full of failed reeds before making one that actually succeeds.
+One of the tropes I heard time and again was that aspiring oboists need to make a laundry basket’s worth of failed reeds before making one that actually succeeds.
 Even viable reeds fall along a sizeable spectrum of quality and durability.

-I ask what the expected life span of these rare reeds might be.
+I ask what the expected life span of these rare, perfect reeds might be.
 “A few hours of playing,” he replies.
 “The act of playing literally dissolves it.
 And the reed that was great yesterday might not be great today.
 It is no exaggeration to say that even when the weather changes, a reed can stop working—or become a very different reed.
-Sometimes better, usually worse.”
+Sometimes better… but usually worse.”

 By definition, then, there is no such thing as a perfect reed.
 “You’re working with material that was not intended to play Bach,” Kornbluth reminds me.
 “God did not, to my knowledge, grow cane for the purpose of being turned into an oboe reed.”

 I was wrong about the disconnect between Josh’s stage work and musicianship.
 As with Richard Feynman—whose inventive bongo rhythms echoed the patterns he found in subatomic particles—Josh’s crafts complement each other.
-Making oboe reeds and creating monologues (whether about brain science, fatherhood, Ben Franklin, or even the IRS) involve a similar skill set: assembling seemingly unrelated elements into a unique and cohesive whole.
+Making oboe reeds and creating monologues (whether about Jewishness, fatherhood, Ben Franklin, or even the IRS) involve a similar skill set.
+Both require assembling seemingly unrelated elements into a unique and cohesive whole.

 “I have completely fucked this up,” Josh says ruefully.
 “It’s twisted.
 It’s warped.
 It’s the very first thing I did—and already it’s unusable.”

 “It’s not an exact analogy, of course,” says Josh.
-“A monologue doesn’t dissolve from my saliva after a few hours of performing —although that would be amazing.
-But in terms of the attention to detail, the introspection, and the neurosis of it, crafting a monologue does have some of the same elements of attention and pain.”
+“A monologue doesn’t dissolve from my saliva after a few hours of performing—although that would be amazing.
+But in terms of the attention to detail, the introspection, and the neurosis of it, crafting a monologue does have some of the same elements of attention—and pain.”
 He pauses a moment, letting down his comic guard.
 “And also, joy.
 If you make a reed that works well, you can make the most beautiful sound you’re capable of making as an oboist.
-That’s also my dream with Citizen Brain: to use my voice—the way I think about things and process them—to make something beautiful and compelling.”
+That’s also my dream with my monologues: to use my voice—the way I think about things and process them—to make something beautiful and compelling.”